 Although, there is not a predetermined process for the selection of candidates that Mexico will present, each Administration determines the process it will use for the identification and selection of applicants.

 Traditionally, the processes that have been used are not public.
-Notwithstanding the foregoing and aware of the importance of civil society participation, the government makes auscultations to hear their opinion before submitting the aspirations
+Notwithstanding the foregoing and aware of the importance of civil society participation, the government makes auscultations to hear their opinion before submitting the aspirations.

 Does the State take into account the gender composition of the treaty bodies or the Advisory Committee at the time of nomination or election?